postmanlabs/labs-docs/src/pages/docs/postman/monitors/intro-monitors.md

 ## Pricing

-You can use the Postman monitoring service with any paid or free plan type.
-To find an account type's usage limit, refer to your [usage overview](https://go.pstmn.io/postman-account-limits) or the [pricing](https://www.getpostman.com/pricing) page.
+You can use Postman monitoring with any paid or free plan type.

+### Usage limits

+You can find your account type's usage limits by referring to your [usage overview](https://go.pstmn.io/postman-account-limits).

+### Overages

-With a free Postman account, once you reach the usage limit for monitoring you'll be automatically capped for the remainder of your monthly cycle.
-To continue to use monitoring for the remainder of your monthly cycle, you can [upgrade your Postman plan](/docs/postman-pro/managing-pro/upgrading-to-postman-pro-from-a-trial-team/).
+With a free Postman account, once you've reached your usage limit for monitoring you'll be automatically capped for the remainder of your monthly cycle.
+To continue to use monitoring for the remainder of your cycle, you can [upgrade your Postman plan](https://app.postman.co/purchase).

 With a paid Postman account, you have the option to cap your monthly monitoring usage by navigating to your [billing dashboard](https://go.postman.co/billing) > **Overages** and deselecting **Allow monitoring overages**.
 Overages are allowed by default and are charged at a pay-as-you-go rate of $0.75/1,000 calls beyond your monthly usage limit.
-You can also opt to purchase monitoring blocks at a price of $20 for a pack of 50,000 calls, per month.
+You can also opt to [purchase monitoring blocks](https://app.postman.co/billing/overview) at a price of $20 for a pack of 50,000 calls per month.

+> Unused monitoring requests or blocks do not roll over and must be consumed during the month purchased.

-For more information on pricing and how we calculate monitoring usage, see [Pricing for monitors](/docs/postman/monitors/pricing-monitors/).
+For information on how we calculate monitoring usage, see [How Postman calculates usage](#how-postman-calculates-monitor-usage).

-## Monitor usage
+## Viewing monitor usage

 Your [monitor usage dashboard](https://go.postman.co/usage/monitors), also available by navigating to your general [usage dashboard](https://go.postman.co/usage) > **View detailed monitoring usage**, provides a high-level overview of your team's monitoring usage.